 - Standardized test scores

 Standardized test score requirements vary from school to school.
-Usually, schools accept scores from the GRE (Graduate Record Exam), GRE Biology Subject Test, and/or MCAT (Medical College Admission Test).
-In April 2003, the VCAT test was discontinued and, therefore, is no longer required by any veterinary medical school.
+Usually, schools accept scores from the GRE, GRE Biology Subject Test, and/or MCAT.
+(The VCAT test was discontinued in April 2003 and is now an ancient history lesson.)

 Schools invite strong applicants to a personal interview, which is the last step in the selection process.